GilianPonte/gilianponte.github.io/_pages/teaching.md

 ## Favorite Restaurants by City

+This is probably my most impactful work.
 I keep lists of my favorite restaurants in a few cities I’ve lived in or visited—so why not share them with you?
 After all, food is a big part of what makes a place memorable.

 - [Rotterdam](https://maps.app.goo.gl/XBBYRXF7Qtfn66C69)
 - [The Hague](https://maps.app.goo.gl/LEKzisBWpS3WpixE8)